KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Vonda Wright's Building Better Bone

-One of my managers from work randomly texted me to suggest that I watch an interview with an "amazing" doctor named Vonda Wright.
+One of my managers from work randomly texted me to suggest that I watch [an interview](https://youtu.be/ffgpqk5hZBE?si=tJRCGOYYjrReQhAm) with an "amazing" doctor named Vonda Wright.
 He had no idea we are from the same town and that she was my childhood ballet teacher.
 Vonda is now a highly regarded orthopedic sports surgeon who trains high performance athletes and teaches women midlife and beyond how to reach "max badassery."

 ![](2025-recap-images/me-and-vonda.jpeg)
 Me and my incredible ballet teacher Vonda Wright in her studio at the back of her dad's shop in our hometown.

 As I get older, I have started to learn how underserved by the healthcare industry women midlife and beyond are.
-Vonda is trying to change that by starting the conversation and providing the most up-to-date, science-based knowledge and tools available.
+Dr. Vonda is trying to change that by starting the conversation and providing the most up-to-date, science-based knowledge and tools available.

+Dr. Vonda has the bones of a 30-year-old.
+Bone health is an important topic that many of us do not know enough about until it's too late.

 ![](2025-recap-images/vonda-wright-building-better-bone.jpg)
-I bought Vonda's course Building Better Bone and am using it
+I signed up for the Building Better Bone course.

 <!--
 https://www.drvondawright.net/betterbone